GaganSingh001/My-Portfolio/data_preparation/README.md

 ## Project Title
-Preprossing of Data for Analysis
+Preprocessing of Data for Analysis

 ## Business Drivers and Significance
-Data preprocessing is crucial in any data mining process as they directly impact success rate of the project. ...
+Data preprocessing is crucial in any data mining process as they directly impact success rate of the project.
 Data is said to be unclean if it is missing attribute, attribute values, contain noise or outliers and duplicate or wrong data.
 Presence of any of these will degrade quality of the results.

 ## Project Overview-
 Create a script that can be automatically run to clean data and export into an xlsx, csv, or text file.
 The data to be cleaned comes from Wikipedia and its a list of over 30,000 films and film details.